 - Leucadia Energy, LLC (New York, N.Y.) — Leucadia and Denbury Onshore LLC will capture and sequester 4.5 million tons of CO2 per year from a new methanol plant in Lake Charles, La.
 The CO2 will be delivered via a 12-mile connector pipeline to an existing Denbury interstate CO2 pipeline and sequestered via use for enhanced oil recovery in the West Hastings oilfield.
 The project team includes Leucadia Energy, Denbury, General Electric, Haldor Topsoe, Black & Veatch, Turner Industries, and The University of Texas Bureau of Economic Geology.
 This project was discontinued in September 2014 due to high cost estimates for the new methanol plant that would have served to host the proposed CCS project.
 Read the Draft Environmental Impact Statement (issued April 2013)

 Innovative Concepts for Beneficial CO2 Use

-In addition, seven projects that aim to find ways of converting captured carbon dioxide (CO2) emissions from industrial sources into useful products such as fuel, plastics, cement, and fertilizers.
-Funded with $106 million from the American Recovery and Reinvestment Act –matched with $156 million in private cost-share.
+In addition, seven projects aim to find ways of converting captured carbon dioxide (CO2) emissions from industrial sources into useful products such as fuel, plastics, cement, and fertilizers.
+These projects are funded with $106 million from the Recovery Act — matched with $156 million in private cost-share.
 The Phase 2 selections demonstrate the potential opportunity to use CO2 as an inexpensive raw material that can help reduce carbon dioxide emissions while producing useful by-products that Americans can use.
 Converting captured CO2 into products such as chemicals, carbonates, plastics, fuels, building materials, and other commodities is an important aspect of carbon capture and storage technology.
 Converting CO2 into other useful forms can help reduce carbon emissions in areas where long-term storage of CO2 is not practical.
 It is anticipated that large volumes of CO2 will be available as fossil fuel–based power plants and other CO2-emitting industries are equipped with CO2 emissions control technologies to comply with regulatory requirements.
 These include: